markjjacob/Negotiation/TLON_Lecture_01.md

 - One negotiator may want to realize gains now, while the other may be happy to defer gains into the future.

+## Conflict

-## Conflict is a disagreement or opposition, and includes the belief that the parties’ current needs cannot be achieved simultaneously.
+### Conflict is a disagreement or opposition, and includes the belief that the parties’ current needs cannot be achieved simultaneously.

       {{0-1}}
 ![conflict](https://media.giphy.com/media/BShVIfpuKWXLLF8bRr/giphy.gif)